VictorTagayun/NUCLEO-G474RE_DAC_DMA_LL-HAL_TIM6_HRTIM/readme.md

 ### YES!!

-### DAC Speed
+### DAC Speed using sinewave

 From [previous project](https://github.com/VictorTagayun/NUCLEO-G474RE_DAC_SpeedTest) where we checked how fast the DAC can achieve from minimum to maximum transition, we had around 4.74Mhz!
+Of course that is worst case, but for this test, we will be using sinewave and the transition will not be as worse.

 ![](https://github.com/VictorTagayun/NUCLEO-G474RE_DAC_SpeedTest/blob/main/waveforms/DS1Z_QuickPrint81.jpg)